 Within the skilled business critical support market, both legal and investment banking clients are targeting reductions in real estate and employment costs which is again a very positive development for the Group.
 Clients are looking for digital workflow technology to improve their internal processes.

-Regulations affecting the Group include GDPR and Cyber Security.
+Regulations affecting the Group include General Data Protection Regulation (“GDPR”) and Cyber Security.
 GDPR favours scale providers with the technology and process compliance capabilities of the Group.
 Cyber protection is becoming increasingly important and the Group is responding to this with a significant investment in people and technology.

 Within the creative production and sourcing market, the Directors see growth in in-housing and a swing towards a mixed model, which is a very positive backdrop for the Group.
 The Group is able to offer customers, who are seeking end to end services across channels, a service which reduces cost and improves brand consistency, whilst maintaining a highly responsive and flexible operating model that also has a global reach.

-Holding companies have been caught out by digital disruption, have been struggling to provide end-to-end services and are hindered by a lack of transparency.
-A number of smaller start-ups also harnessing in-housing trend.
-The growth of consultants are a potential long-term threat but due to the diverse offering of Tag have so far had little or no impact.
+Customers have been caught out by digital disruption, have been struggling to provide end-to end services and are hindered by a lack of transparency.
+A number of smaller start-ups are also harnessing the in-housing trend and are a potential long-term threat but due to the diverse offering of Tag have so far had little or no impact.

 The Group believes that the wellbeing of its employees and their active participation in two-way communication forums is fundamental to the success of the business.
 Regular meetings, conference calls and webcasts are held where Company strategy and operational matters are discussed.
 Training is provided according to structured training and development plans for employees at all levels.

 Employee engagement surveys are conducted annually and the most recent one had a higher participation rate than in recent years.
 The results of the survey are built into communication and consultation plans for each employee or, where more relevant, Group of employees.